Crush Deadlines, Beat Writer's Block and Unlock Creativity

 Remember when we said writers are mentally multitasking all day long?
 Combine that cognitive juggling with the overwhelming stress of a deadline, and you've got a perfect recipe for brain fog and sluggish mental performance.
 N-Acetyl L-Tyrosine is an enhanced form of Tyrosine: A nootropic shown in research to improve mental performance during multitasking and stress.

-N-Acetyl L-Tyrosine in part works by supporting the neurotransmitters that our brains burn through faster while we're multitasking and stressing out.
+N-Acetyl L-Tyrosine in part works by supporting the brain chemistry that our brains burn through faster while we're multitasking and stressing out.
 It may also help writers to mentally bounce back from demanding workloads and feelings of "burnout."

 More on Mind Lab Pro® N-Acetyl L-Tyrosine